News & Articles

 Editor’s note: I missed the deadline for last week’s issue and the opportunity to offer my annual lutefisk column.
 Please note that lutefisk is still in fashion in some households this week.
 I know one fellow in Two Harbors that has eaten lutefisk every day since Thanksgiving and he said he won’t stop now.

-Just for fun a few years ago we decided to take the Annual Camp Shack Holiday Early Season Lutefisk Ride on the road.
+Just for fun this year we decided to take the Annual Camp Shack Holiday Early Season Lutefisk Ride on the road.
 Enough with hopping from shack to shack with just a sack of pre-holiday cheer.
 We figured, instead of waiting for followers of the Rev. Sun Young Moon or the followers of the Church of the Latent Worshippers of the Last Sin to come to our door with questions like “Do you believe in the Armageddon?” we opted to take the lye-infested and gelatinous fish, a good fish, to their door and ask them “Do you believe in lutefisk?”

 It took a lot of knocking on a lot of doors before we actually found what we thought was a former sinner, and by that time the fish was a little worse for the wear, having been toted around on the back of the four-wheeler across the pretty-snowy-but-still-navigable Lake County woods.

 Of course, adding color to the nearly translucent fish is helpful, especially when served on a white plate.
 You’ve got to have pretty good eyes to actually see the fish without the aid of it being hemmed in by peas and meatballs and a dinner roll.

 “Do you believe in white sauce and lingonberries, a dash of parsley with your fish?” we asked whom we thought was a former sinner.